 - The surface is pretty large and can handle food for guests.

-- We’ve personally used this for well over a year and it’s been reliable and useful.
+- We’ve personally used this for well over four years and it’s been reliable and useful.

 - Heats food thoroughly in an hour or two